dinbtechit/resume-builder/README.md

 # Resume Builder

-This app lets you build your resume quickly yet has the potential to unleash your creativity to make it unique.
+This app lets users build their resume quickly yet has the potential to unleash your creativity to make it unique.

+# Change Log:

+**ResumeBuilder - 0.0.1**
+- Initial Version

 # Additional Details